Robert Seyfarth (scientist): Research

-Seyfarth's research and publications were largely based on longterm field studies of primates in the natural habitat, usually in partnership with Cheney.
-From 1977 to 1988, Seyfarth and Cheney studied the behavior and ecology of vervet monkeys, in Kenya's Amboseli National Park.
-This research was summarized in their book How Monkeys See the World (1990).
+Seyfarth's research and publications were largely based on long-term field studies of primates in the natural habitat, usually in partnership with Cheney.
+From 1977 to 1988, Seyfarth and Cheney studied the behavior and ecology of vervet monkeys in Kenya's Amboseli National Park.
+Their book How Monkeys See the World (1990) summarized this research.
 They showed that the alarm calls of vervet monkeys have specific semantic content, so that playing back a recording of one type of call makes monkeys look up in the sky for eagles, while playing back a different call makes monkeys scan the bushes for a snake.
 According to the Newsletter of the Animal Behavior Society, "These results were the first strong evidence that non-human vertebrates use signals to refer to things external to themselves, and as such revolutionized our understanding of the cognitive side of animal communication."